Is your workplace great?

 Employers are given two surveys as part of the assessment process.

-Employers will be asked to provide email contacts for workers.
+Employers will be asked to provide email contact information for workers.
 All gathered information is confidential and won’t be released to any third parties.

 The Business Journal’s list will include only basic employment and benefits information about employers.
 Our stories on the employers will be general profiles.